The Wind Farm

 Planning permission for the Ben Aketil Wind Farm, near Dunvegan on the Isle of Skye, was granted in September 2005.
-The development, part of a portfolio by RDC Scotland and Falck Renewables Wind Ltd, started construction in 2006 and is now fully operational.
+The development, part of a portfolio by RDC Scotland and Falck Renewables Wind Ltd (now Nadara Ltd), started construction in 2006 and is now fully operational.
 The site consists of 12 turbines, each being 2.3MW.
 The 2.3MW Enercon turbines generate enough clean, green energy to supply around 21,000 homes and stand at a height of 100m to tip.

 Each of the twelve turbines have a hub height of 65 metres, rotor diameter 71m and the rotor speed of up to 21.5rpm.